 I am an award winning documentary wedding photographer working in an honest, natural, photojournalistic style.

 I have been a photographer for all my working life, with a background rooted in editorial photography and photojournalism.
 I bring this twenty year+ experience to my wedding photography, documenting wedding days as if I was a shooting a reportage photo essay for a magazine.
-Capturing the atmosphere, the characters, the fleeting moments, the emotions – good photography is fundamentally good storytelling.
-I believe that the best wedding photography focuses principally upon the people.
+Capturing the atmosphere, the characters, the fleeting moments, the emotions – good wedding photography is fundamentally good storytelling.
+I believe that it should focus principally upon the people.
 When you look back at a wedding it is to the story and emotions of the day.
 It’s the story of two people making a commitment in front of family and friends – that is what my photography aims to capture forever.

-If this informal and natural documentary approach to wedding photography, rather than the traditional approach of endless staged shots and group shot after group shot, appeals to you please do contact me to discuss your wedding plans and my photography.
+If this informal and natural approach to wedding photography, rather than the traditional approach of endless staged shots and group shot after group shot, appeals to you, please do contact me to discuss your wedding plans and my photography.